Montauk Monster of Plum Island: The Mystery Deepens

 Montauk Monster July 2012

-The official line this time went as follows:
+The official line was as follows:

 “It was a pig left over from a cookout.
 We disposed of it.”

-They buried it in the sand to rot in peace; the question is, why would you roast a pig and then dump it without even sampling the crackling?
+They buried it in the sand to rot in peace.
+The question is, why would you roast a pig and then dump it without even sampling the crackling?
 And do these look like pig trotters to you?:

 Montauk Monster July 2012 Pig Trotter Comparison

-Unfortunately, despite the secrecy of the disease-dabbling Cold War facility, the creepy hairless freaks and the human body with holes in it’s skull, it probably just boils down to something boring and explainable.
-That’s normally the case, but, personally, I reckon they are all aliens and monsters; and I’m sticking to it, because it’s more fun than a rotten putrefying raccoon corpse.
-So there.
+That’s normally the case, any way.
+Personally, however, I reckon they are aliens and monsters, and I’m sticking to it, because it’s more fun than a rotten putrefying raccoon corpse.

 MORE MONSTERS: